brainboxdotcc/DPP/docpages/Z_01_FAQ.md

 ## How do I contribute to the documentation and website?
 The documentation and website are built using Doxygen.
 To contribute to site pages, submit a Pull Request to the main repository.
 The site pages can be found within the `docpages` directory.
 Details of classes, variables, namespaces etc are auto generated from Doxygen comments within the library source code in the `include` and `src` folders.

+## What version of the Discord API does this library support?
+D++ Only supports Discord API v8, the latest version.